nicolodo/TechEducators-Week1-Project/README.md

 # TechEducators-Week1-Project

+This readme looks much better as a raw file instead of rendered

 🎯 What requirements did you achieve?
     🎯 Ensure each section of the webpage is wrapped in the correct semantic tags, ensuring that includes a <header>, <nav>, and <footer>.